I have questions about:

 - Also keep in mind that it takes time for MIX courses to transfer back to UHM.
 Upon completion of a semester (or summer) abroad, the partner university must first send your official transcript to MIX.
 Then, the courses must be manually entered into your academic record.
 These processes may take up to four months after the end of your term abroad.
 Only after your MIX courses are transferred in may your record be processed for official graduation.
 If you wish to be admitted to a law, medical, or graduate program directly after completing your last semester of undergraduate studies, this timeline might not be feasible for you.

-No - MIX is only for current/continuing students.
+MIX semester and yearlong exchanges are only for current/continuing students.
 See Information for Returnees for ideas on how to teach, intern, or volunteer abroad after you graduate.

 However, one exception is for you to go on a MIX Summer Program right after you graduate.
-MIX Summer Programs categorized as "Independent" may be options for you.
+MIX Summer Programs categorized as 'Independent' may be options for you.
+Please talk to the MIX staff to discuss before you apply.

 The MIX application process is a simple 3-step process: